Terraform Count [Save your time by using it]

 Notes on Terraform Count and For Each

-- You cannot use count and for_each simultaneously in the same module or resource block.
+• You cannot use count and for_each in the same resource or module block.

-- When using for_each, the keys of the map must be known values, and sensitivity values are not permitted as arguments.
+• When using for_each, the keys must be known values at plan time.
+Sensitive values are not allowed as keys.

 [for <ITEM> in <LIST> : <OUTPUT>]